Club Information P – S

 Note: There is also plenty of opportunity to play in some special scenario type games.

 The Ford Photo Club is proud to be a long-time member of the Ford Employees Recreation Association.
 Today, its membership is strong and diverse, with members from all walks of life and at all levels of photographic experience.
 Directed by its Constitution to enhance its member’s knowledge and enjoyment of photography, the Club offers monthly meetings with focused discussions on matters of composition, exposure, lighting, printing, and whatever else might come up as a topic that would benefit the photographic enthusiast.
-An annual member picnic and occasional weekend outings round out the experience.

 The Ford Quarter Century Club is open to all Ford Employees and retirees with 25 or more years of service.